lucefanbook/lucefanbook/ch04_luce_rosary.md

 #### The Space Between Decades:

-After the ten Hail Marys, a Glory Be is recited, often followed by the optional Fatima Prayer.
+After the ten Hail Marys, a Glory Be is recited on this space or chain link, often followed by the optional Fatima Prayer.

 ### 4. The Centerpiece (or Medal)